sfu-discourse-lab/SOCC/README.md

 The article text.
 We have preserved the paragraph structure in the text with paragraph tags.

 <b>gnm_comments.csv</b><br>
-This CSV contains article id and comment text and other metadata associated with each article id.
+This CSV contains article id and comment text and other metadata associated with each comment.

 <i>article_id</i><br>
 A unique identifier for the article.
 We use this identifier in the comments CSV.
 You'll also see this identifier in the article url.
 (E.g., 26691065)

 <i>comment_counter</i><br>
 The comment counter that encodes two pieces of informaion: the source of the comment and the depth of the comment in the comment thread.